semillie/future-vehicle-analysis/vehicle_03_required/README.md

 -----

-Here we will make a new datatable for only the vehicles that meet all the requirements
+Here I make a new datatable for only the vehicles that meet all the requirements
 ```
 SELECT
   *